 Their time in exile was to last almost 20 years.
 During some of this time they lived at Hampton Court Palace on an allowance from his cousin, King George III of Great Britain.
 Their eldest son William left for Berlin quickly.
 Their second Frederick died in 1799 in Austrian military service.
 Their daughter Louise had married Hereditary Prince Charles George August of Brunswick-Wolfenbüttel on 14 October 1790 and was living in Brunswick.
 In 1801 her husband left to live in Nassau, one of theirs properties in Germany.
 She followed him in 1802.
 They lived a withdrawn life for four years.
 Wilhelmina’s husband died on 9 April 1806 and she went to live with her daughter Louise, who had also been recently widowed.
 The Napoleonic German expansion again forced them to move.
 Louise and Wilhelmina fled to Schwerin and Schleswig, where they spent the winter.
 They travelled on towards Weimar and then to Berlin, arriving in late 1807.
 The two women stayed in Berlin for a while.

 The fall of Napoleon in 1813 changed everything and plans were made to welcome her eldest son William as the Netherlands’ first sovereign.
 He returned to the Netherlands in November 1813 and Wilhelmina and Louise followed in early 1814.
 On 16 March 1815 William was proclaimed William I of the Netherlands.
 Wilhelmina spent the last years of her life living in The Hague, Haarlem and the Loo Palace.
 She died on 9 June 1820, a year after her daughter Louise.
 She was interred in the family crypt in Delft on 7 November 1822.

-Photocredit: Wilhelmina of Prussia in the public domain via Wikimedia Commons.
+Photocredit: Princess Wilhelmina in the Public Domain via Wikimedia Commons.